salesforce-marketingcloud/MarketingCloudSDK-iOS/_posts/2022-08-08-trouble-coredata-migration.md

 order: 5
 ---

-For iOS devices upgraded from v7.x to v8.x, the previous v7.x tags/attributes are being held on the device and not sent to the server.
-If an application does not reset or re-generate tags/attributes, the device will send empty tags and attributes to the system. **The applications that have been affected are those that have migrated from v7.x to v8.x of the SDK**.
+For iOS devices upgraded from v7.x to versions up to v8.0.6, the previous v7.x tags/attributes are being held on the device and not sent to the server.
+If an application does not reset or re-generate tags/attributes, the device will send empty tags and attributes to the system. **The applications that have been affected are those that have migrated from v7.x to <=v8.0.6 of the SDK**.

 The following guide will walk through the requirements for merging data sets successfully.